MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-administrator-getting-started.md

 ## Security Policies

-User access to the DeployR server and the services offered on it's [API](deployr-api-reference.md) are entirely under your control as the server administrator.
+User access to the DeployR server and the services offered on its [API](deployr-api-reference.md) are entirely under your control as the server administrator.
 The principal method of granting access to DeployR is to use the [Administration Console](deployr-admin-console/deployr-admin-console-about.md) to create [user accounts](deployr-admin-console/deployr-admin-console-user-accounts.md) for each member of your community.

 The creation of user accounts establishes a trust relationship between your user community and the DeployR server.
 Your users can then supply simple `username` and `password` credentials in order to verify their identity to the server.
 You can grant additional [permissions](deployr-admin-console/deployr-admin-console-permissions-with-roles.md) on a user-by-user basis to expose further functionality and data on the server.

 However, basic user authentication and authorization are only one small part of the full set of [DeployR security](deployr-admin-security.md) features, which includes full HTTPS/SSL encryption support, IP filters, and `password` format and auto-locking policies.
-DeployR Enterprise edition also offers seamless integration with popular enterprise security solutions.
+DeployR Enterprise also offers seamless integration with popular enterprise security solutions.

 The full set of DeployR security features available to you as a system administrator are detailed in this [Security guide](deployr-admin-security.md).